Zuzek16/quizAboutPoland/README.md

 I practiced using and making json files.

- It was my first time reading from a file in JS that wasn't sent in by the user.
+I had to read from a file in JS that wasn't sent in by the user.

+Promises came into action with the fetch() ajax function

 # Play here